- When to register

 Summer registration opening dates

-• Register for at least one course to avoid late registration fees.
+- Register for at least one course before August 14 to avoid late registration fees.

 How to register

 Students must take a placement exam before registering for any theory course.
-Students will be granted permission to add this course if they pass the theory placement exam.
+Registration permission will only be granted to students who took the theory placement exam.

-Also known as private lessons for your instrument, including voice, these private lessons are designated by MUIN 180 & 181 in the first year if you are a U0 BMus student, or MUIN 280 & 281 if you are a U1 BMus student.
+Also known as private lessons for your instrument/voice type, including voice coaching (MUIN 301 and MUIN 302).
+These private lessons are designated by the course numbers, MUIN 180 & 181 in the first year if you are a U0 BMus student, or MUIN 280 & 281 if you are a U1 BMus student.
+Students in BMus Voice Performance and LMus Voice cannot apply for MUIN 301 and MUIN 302 in their first year.
+You cannot add MUIN practical instruction on Minerva.
+You must submit a Practical Instruction Request before mid-May to request for practical instruction registration for both fall and winter semesters.
+Email teacherpreference.music [at] mcgill.ca if you have questions about practical instruction. - MUIN (practical exams)

-This is a practical exam, such as a recital for your instrument/voice.
+- This is a practical exam, such as a recital for your instrument/voice.
 You cannot add MUIN practical exams on Minerva.
-You must submit a practical exam request before the application deadline.
+Practical exams are generally added to your records around late October for a December recital, or late March for an April recital.
+You must submit a Practical Exam Application to register for a practical exam.
+Email practicalexams.music [at] mcgill.ca if you have questions about practical exams, or if you would like to have the practical exam added to your records before the add/drop deadline.

 What to register for